 He was famous for his wild style, his preoccupation with mood-altering substances of all kinds and his one hit, “Who Put the Benzedrine in Mrs. Murphy’s Ovaltine.”
 But in fact, Harry was an exceptional musician who was a fellow at Julliard, and whose frantic stride boogie playing and inventive songwriting foreshadowed rock n roll by ten years.

-This is a very cool old poster that is on very heavy cardboard and will ship flat.
+This cool old poster is on very heavy cardboard and will ship flat via Priority Mail.

 This product hasn't received any reviews yet.
 Be the first to review this product!